rezkyws/llama-2-chatbot/README.md

 This is quantized llama 2 7b model version.

-You can running Llama 2 model in two different ways with this repo :
+You can running this model in two different ways with this repo :
 * Only API
 * Using Web UI (streamlit)